GuanJinNL/Robust_Optimization_Risk_Measures/README.md

 # Robust Optimization of Rank-Dependent Models for Uncertain Probabilities
 ## Introduction
 This repository contains the code of the numerical examples that are disussed in the paper Robust Optimization of Rank-Dependent Models for Uncertain Probabilities.
-The examples that are illustrated are the single-item/multi-item newsvendor problem and a robust portfolio optimization problem.
+The examples that are illustrated are the single-item/multi-item newsvendor problem and a robust portfolio optimization problem (with concanve and non-concave distortion functions).
 The main codes of each numerical example can be found in its corresponding ipynb file.

 ## Dependencies
 It is important that the following packages are installed